-The easiest way to tell whether or not a bowl of Five-flower tea will do you good is if you have mouth ulcers, which are an indication that you have too much yeet hei in your spleen and stomach, or that you are too dehydrated.
-Five-flower tea can dispel heatiness, clear the digestive system of bacteria which causes bad breath, and also quenches thirst well.
+The easiest way to tell whether or not a bowl of five-flower tea will do you good is if you have mouth ulcers, which are an indication that you have too much heatiness in your spleen and stomach, or that you are too dehydrated.
+Five-flower tea can dispel heatiness, clear the digestive system of bacteria which causes bad breath, and also quench thirst.
 A good choice for the stifling summer months when you’re feeling dehydrated and weighed down.

 Best for: Low blood pressure and liver disorders

-Mildly bitter in taste, Common Self-heal tea is a popular cooling drink to prevent heatstroke in the summer months.
+Mildly bitter in taste, the common self-heal tea is a popular cooling drink to prevent heatstroke in the summer months.
 Made with liquorice root, this tea is also commonly used in Chinese medicine to prevent chapped lips, treat liver disorders (“liver fire” in Chinese medicinal terms), regulate blood pressure, treat inflammation, and other diseases.
 It’s also commonly used to improve eyesight and relieve bloodshot eyes.